EffectOrientedProgramming/book/Chapters/04_Initialization.md

     logic
 ```

-Finally, we assign it to the `spec` field of a test class. [^footnote]
+Finally, we assign it to the `spec` field of a test class.
-[^footnote]: In real test code, you would be using `ZIOSpecDefault`, or one of the other `ZIOSpec*` variants.
+In real test code, you would be using `ZIOSpecDefault`, or one of the other `ZIOSpec*` variants.
 We use our custom test runner here for brevity.

 ```scala 3 mdoc:testzio
 import zio.*